aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

     cd aptos-core
     ```

 3. Run the `scripts/dev_setup.sh` Bash script as shown below.
-This will prepare your developer environment.
+This will prepare your developer environment by istalling all dependencies needed to build, test and inspect Aptos Core.
+Note, you may be prompted for your password:

     ```
     ./scripts/dev_setup.sh
     ```

+TODO: ID which OSes this script works on. macOS and Linux only?
+And ask if we can remove the selection verbiage in the output of “Based on your selection, these tools will be included”

-4. Update your current shell environment.
+4. Update your current shell environment to run `cargo build` and other Aptos-related commands:

     ```
     source ~/.cargo/env
     ```

-5. Skip this below step if you are not installing an Aptos node.
+TODO: Find out why this isn’t done by the script, which suggests running `cargo build` immediately.

+5. Optionally, check out a release branch to install an Aptos node:

     <Tabs groupId="network">
     <TabItem value="devnet" label="Devnet">

-    Checkout the `devnet` branch using:
+    Check out the `devnet` branch using:

     ```
     git checkout --track origin/devnet